-To find out if you qualify for cataract surgery, call the experienced Illinois eye surgeons of Quantum Vision Center and schedule a consultation.
+To find out if you qualify for cataract surgery, call the experienced St. Louis Metro East eye surgeons of Quantum Vision Center and schedule a consultation.

 If you’re experiencing any of the following symptoms, you may have cataracts, and could potentially benefit from life-changing cataract surgery:

 If you have any of these symptoms or have been told you have cataracts, schedule an appointment online, or call 618.205.9627 to schedule an evaluation with the cataract surgeons of Quantum Vision Centers today.